 It’s also possible to go the old-fashioned route and use seed-sowing reference books, if you have access to them; it’s not like germination details go out of date.

-I still cling to most of my gardening-related reference books, but to be honest, I rarely pull them off the selves.
-Even my most favorite reference for seed details — Seed Germination Theory and Practice by Dr. Norman Deno — is now available online (Second Edition).
+I still cling to most of my gardening-related reference books, but to be honest, I rarely pull them off the shelves.
+Even my most favorite reference for seed details—Seed Germination Theory and Practice by Dr. Norman Deno—is now available online (Second Edition).
 It is absolutely a must-read for the very geekiest of seed geeks and useful even to newer seed-starters who are interested in learning more about the details behind the germination process.
 (It’s a very large PDF, so it may take a while to load for you.)

 One question that has come up a few times from my seed customers is whether they should put the packets in their refrigerator until they are ready to sow.
-It’s fine if you want to do that — it won’t hurt, and it might help some kinds — but it’s generally not necessary.
-If you do choose to store your seeds in your refrigerator, I suggest putting them a jar or a container with a tight lid first to keep them dry until you are ready to sow.
+It’s fine if you want to do that—it won’t hurt, and it might help some kinds, like native asters—but it’s generally not necessary.
+If you do choose to keep your seeds in your refrigerator, I suggest putting them a jar or a container with a tight lid to keep them dry until you are ready to sow.

 I’ve noticed that some folks confuse putting seed packets in a refrigerator with giving seeds a cold treatment.
 Storing seeds cold and dry (still in the seed packet) is a different thing than adding them to some sort of moistened growing medium and then exposing them to cold.
-I have occasionally received pre-chilled seeds from seed exchanges (generally mixed with a pinch of moistened vermiculite in a small, resealable plastic packet), but seed companies normally don’t send them that way for a variety of logistical reasons, so don’t expect to receive pre-chilled seeds from commercial sources unless they make it clear that is what you are paying for.
+I have occasionally received pre-chilled seeds from seed exchanges (generally mixed with a pinch of moistened vermiculite in a small, resealable plastic packet), but seed companies normally don’t send them that way for a variety of logistical reasons, so don’t expect to receive pre-chilled seeds from me unless I say in the seed listing that that’s what you are paying for.